jnozzi/cocoadev.com/SiteContent/General/BindingAnArrayControllerFromTwoNibFiles.markdown

 Obviously if you want to change the content and display a different array in each new UI element, you are going to have to do some more work.

-��> ''ahh well.. i though i did it.. well it was 1.7MB and now it's only 56kB.. sorry''
+��> *ahh well.. i though i did it.. well it was 1.7MB and now it's only 56kB.. sorry*

 ----